bkpecho/bkpecho/README.md

 <p>
   Hey everyone!

   My name is Bryan, a software engineer who loves **building websites**.
-With a degree in *Information Technology*, I bring ideas to life on the internet.
-Open-source projects and AI get me super excited!
+I love working with JavaScript and the MERN stack.
+When I'm not coding, you'll find me playing the guitar or hanging out with my three doggos. 🐶

   Let's **connect, collaborate, and create** amazing online experiences that make a positive impact.
 If you're interested, let's team up and dive into this adventure together. 💎
 </p>